hashicorp/terraform-provider-azurerm/website/docs/r/automation_webhook.html.markdown

 * `parameters` - (Optional) Map of input parameters passed to runbook.

 * `uri` - (Optional) URI to initiate the webhook.
 Can be generated using [Generate URI API](https://docs.microsoft.com/rest/api/automation/webhook/generate-uri).
 By default, new URI is generated on each new resource creation.
+Changing this forces a new resource to be created.

 ## Attributes Reference